 Approaches to Assessment Online

-This resource provides an overview of the purpose and types of assessment—diagnostic, formative and summative, and it will help you think about why and how you are assessing in your course.
+This resource provides an overview of the purpose and types of assessment, including diagnostic, formative, summative, and authentic.
+It will help you think about why and how you are assessing in your course.

 Formative assessment is used to monitor learning, give students feedback about their work while it is in progress and help students correct errors or missteps.
 This resource has guidelines and many concrete examples and models of formative assessment techniques.